hyejiea/Othello-Pygame/README.md

 # Heuristic Function

-- Mobility: It attempts to capture the relative difference between the number of possible moves for the max and the min players, with the intent of restricting the opponent’s mobility and increasing one’s own mobility.

 - Stability: a measure of a coin is a quantitative representation of how vulnerable it is to being flanked.
 Coins can be classified as belonging to one of three categories: (i) stable, (ii) semi-stable and (iii) unstable.

   Stable coins are coins which cannot be flanked at any point of time in the game from the given state.
 Unstable coins are those that could be flanked in the very next move.
 Semi-stable coins are those that could potentially be flanked at some point in the future, but they do not face the danger of being flanked immediately in the next move.
 Corners are always stable in nature, and by building upon corners, more coins become stable in the region.